dart-lang/language/working/2364 - primary constructors/feature-specification.md

 where it occurs as `new.named` or `const.named` because that particular constructor has been expressed as a primary constructor.

+It has been argued that a primary constructor parameter should be able to introduce an instance variable (which is already true in this proposal), and also to be a regular parameter (that doesn't introduce anything extra, which is not supported by this proposal).
+The point would be that this makes primary constructors more expressive.
+In particular, if we also generalize the proposal to allow a full initializer list with a superinitialization then we could allow the primary constructor to invoke any superconstructor, with any actual argument list.

+This would provide a considerable enhancement of the expressive power of primary constructors.
+At the same time, it would make primary constructors considerably more verbose, which seems to lessen a crucial motivating factor for primary constructors in the first place.

 A proposal which was mentioned during the discussions about primary constructors was that the keyword `final` could be used in order to specify that all instance variables introduced by the primary constructor are